Remedies for Water Pooling on Flat Roofs (Tips + Hacks)

 It helps to remove that extra water off to the edges of the building, where an external drainage system lives, or to designated internal drains that will carry the water away.

-A professional roofing contractor can fill those loose areas with a roof plaster to better direct that water towards the drains.
+A professional roofing contractor can fill those loose areas with a roof plaster to better direct water towards the drains.

 Add More Drain Lines